Bless Yourself By Blessing Others with Barbara Williford

 New Hampshire essentially has a two-tier system.
 For those wishing to sell low quantities of product at farmers markets and from home, there is very little process to get setup, and the details are listed below.
 For operators wanting to sell more product at any venue, they must apply for a Homestead License, which is… [read more]

 Louisiana’s cottage food law (Act 542) was started in 2013 and amended in 2014.
 The amendment (HB 1270) greatly increased the number of foods allowed, and it also increased the amount of regulations CFOs must follow.
-There is a sales limit of $30,000 per year.
-Unlike every other law, Louisiana imposes specific restrictions on preparers of breads,… [read more]
+In 2022, the sales limit increased to $30,000 per year (HB 828) .
+Unlike every other law, Louisiana imposes specific restrictions… [read more]

 The laws for those with a Homestead License in New Hampshire are much more lenient than a homestead food operation, as they allow operators to sell at any venue with no limitation for how much they can sell.
 However, there is a significant application process that will take some time.
 Aside from the $225 cost,… [read more]